CC Cycle 1 Week 9 Plan for Abecedarian Tutors

-We'll be playing “Mary Had a Little Lamb” on our tin whistles at the Thanksgiving lunch.
+We'll be playing Twinkle, Twinkle Little Star on our tin whistles at the Thanksgiving lunch.
 We'll be practicing it in class each week.
 If you’d like to have your child practice that song at home (or any other song) and play it for us in class, we’d love to hear it!
 At the beginning of tin whistle time each week, each child has an opportunity to perform a song they learned at home if they would like to play it for us.

 This week I will be praying for each of your children.
 My prayer is that through our time at CC, God will teach them perseverance in all they do so that they can “run with perseverance the race marked out for [them].”
 (Hebrews 12:1) Please let me know if there are any specific prayer needs I can join you in praying for.
 I am here to serve you in any way that I can.
 If you ever have questions, comments, or concerns, please let me know!

 Looking for all my CC Lessons for Cycle 1?